flutter/website/src/docs/codelabs/extended-flex-widget.md

 {% endcomment %}
 <iframe src="https://dartpad.dev/experimental/embed-new-flutter.html?id=db96dc75c3283227bc849ba31d213783&amp;fw=true&amp;split=60" width="100%" height="400px"></iframe>

+## Alignment

+So far, the blue boxes have been displayed close together (either to the left or at the top) of the UI Output.
+You can change their spacing using the following alignment properties.

-## mainAxisSize property
+### mainAxisSize property

-`Row` and `Column` occupy different main axes. `Row`\'s main axis is horizontal. `Column`\'s main axis is vertical.
+`Row` and `Column` occupy different main axes. `Row`\'s main axis is horizontal, and `Column`\'s main axis is vertical.
 `mainAxisSize` is a property that determines how much space `Row` and `Column` can occupy on their main axes.
-`mainAxisSize` has two `MainAxisSize` enums:
+`mainAxisSize` has two possible values:

 `MainAxisSize.max`
 : Increases the amount of space `Row` and `Column` can occupy on their main axes.
-`Row` and `Column` may have extra space.
+`Row` and `Column` might have extra space.

 `MainAxisSize.min`
 : Decreases the amount of space `Row` and `Column` can occupy on their main axes.
 `Row` and `Column` only have enough space for their children.

 {{site.alert.tip}}
-  `MainAxisSize.max` is a default enum.
-Default enums don't require that you enter them in your code.
+  `MainAxisSize.max` is a default value.
+Default values aren't required in the code, as shown in the previous code examples.
-  Take a look at the previous code examples.
-Both code examples contain the `mainAxisSize` property, although you can't see it.
-The following code example demonstrates where and how the `mainAxisSize` property is entered.
 {{site.alert.end}}
-#### Code example: MainAxisSize.max and MainAxisSize.min
+#### Example: Modify axis size
 {:.no_toc}
 {{site.alert.secondary}}
 {:.no_toc}
-  Try Dart

-  Notice how `Row` contains the `mainAxisSize` property set to `MainAxisSize.max`.
+  The following example explicitly sets the `mainAxisSize` property to `MainAxisSize.max`.

   **1.** Click the **Run** button.